 WALKING BY FAITH

 I would like for us to look at the concept of a Christian life based on faith.
-We see many people who talk like they have faith, but when trials come or when things don’t go their way, they stop believing and stop trusting.
-Jesus said that all you needed was a mustard seed of faith to tell a mountain to move.
-Faith is the substance of what we hope for and the evidence of something that is not seen.
+We see many people who claim to have faith.
+Sadly, when trials come or when things don’t go their way, these same people falter in their trust and belief in faith.
+Jesus said that all you needed was a mustard seed’s worth of faith to tell a mountain to move.
+Faith, in simple terms, is the substance of what we hope for and the evidence of something that is not seen.
 Substance is things that we can measure, things that we can touch or see.
 Faith is our substance.
 I’m not talking about what some folks call blind faith; I’m talking about faith in someone: our Lord Jesus.
 Faith is also our evidence of things that are not seen.
-If you see something, can taste something, or can touch something, why would we need faith?
+If you see something, can taste something, or can touch something, why would we need faith, right?
 Our faith is also based on things to come.
 We know that this is not our final resting place.
 We know that there is a life to come, and so we put our hope in what our God has told us.
 We have to include what our brother Paul said in Romans chapter 10: Faith cometh by hearing, and hearing by the word of God.
-So, in order to have faith, we need to have our faith in someone and that is Jesus, the living word.
-Our faith has to be built on what God has already said in His Word, for we walk by faith.
-Often, We walk by feelings and not by faith.
+So, in order to have faith, we need to have our faith in someone.
+That someone is, without question or comparison, Jesus: the living word.
+We need to build our faith on what God has already said in His Word, for we walk by faith.
+Often, we get sidetracked and start to walk by feelings and not by faith.
 For some Christians, we have interchanged the two ideas.
 Faith is not feelings.
 We often won’t move or think God is moving unless we feel a certain way.

-We often walk in a way that will make us feel in a certain way.
-I have never seen Jesus, and I’m thinking that none of you have either.
-But we trust and put our hope in the fact that Jesus is real and that we will be with Him one day.
+We often walk in a way that makes us feel in a certain way.
+Sometimes, how we feel may dictate how we walk.
+For instance, someone feeling low may walk with their head down and with a hunched-up posture.
+On the other hand, someone who wants to exude confidence and wants to be perceived as powerful will walk with their chin high and their shoulders back.
+I have never seen Jesus, and I think I’m right to assume that none of you have either.

+Despite this reality, all of us trust and put our hope in the fact that Jesus is real and that we will be with Him one day.
 Jesus said that blessed is he who believes who has not seen.
-We have not seen it, but we still believe it.
+We have not seen it, yet we believe it.
 It is this hope that causes us to keep moving in Jesus’ name.
-The Bible tells us that all we need is the mustard seed of faith for a mountain to move.
-And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove, and nothing shall be impossible unto you.
+The Bible tells us that all we need is just the mustard seed’s worth of faith for a mountain to move.
+“And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove, and nothing shall be impossible unto you.”